 A buffet lunch will be available at 11:45 a.m.
 The talk will begin at 12:00 p.m.

-David is the George F. Colony Professor of Computer Science in the Paulson School of Engineering and Applied Sciences (SEAS) and Co-Director of the Harvard Data Science Initiative.
+David is the George F. Colony Professor of Computer Science at the Harvard John A. Paulson School of Engineering and Applied Sciences, leading research at the intersection of economics and computer science.